Falling in Love (TV series): Synopsis

 After some time, Zi Hui gets to know the man of her dreams, Wang Li Zhe (Alan Yun), a successful jewellery businessman.
 The gentlemanly Li Zhe treats her with respect, as he does with all women, but Zi Hui mistakes it as an expression of love and concern for her as a girlfriend.
 This is because she has never been cared for by a man before.
 She even makes an exception and dresses herself up for Li Zhe.
 When the air is cleared and Zi Hui discovers that she was just imagining things, she is heartbroken.
-Fortunately, she has the support of a loving family and her good friend, Tom (Zhang Yao Dong), and pulls through the difficult period.
-Tom, who used to crack jokes about Zi Hui's appearance, begins to appreciate her after many ups and downs, and starts to fall in love with her...
+Fortunately, she has the support of a loving family and her good friend, Tom (Zhang Yaodong), and pulls through the difficult period.
+Tom, who used to crack jokes about Zi Hui's appearance, begins to appreciate her after many ups and downs, and starts to fall in love with her.

 The youngest daughter, Zi Si (Phyllis Sim), is a pretty babe who has just graduated from university.
 Pampered by her father and sisters since she was young, she has grown into a beautiful young lady who is always surrounded by men trying to please her.
 Because she has been spoilt by her family, she is undeniably stubborn and wilful.
 She also throws tantrums now and then.
 Since she is blessed with good looks, a glib tongue and is also quite quick-witted, Zi Si's life in all aspects is going pretty well.
 Later on, Zi Si falls for Li Zhe who reciprocates her feelings.
 However, her spoilt nature as well as her modern behaviour gets on the nerves of her future mother-in-law, Ou Yang Ling Ling who tries to stage certain events to make the young couple break up.

 Zheng Fu Rong cares not just for his three daughters, but also his disciples at the restaurant.
 During a retrenchment exercise, he offers to resign of his own free will so that his disciples can keep their jobs.
 However, the life of a retiree is extremely boring.
 Anxious about his daughters not being able to find good husbands, he cannot help but interfere with their personal lives sometimes.
 This causes some family disputes, and the straightforward Zi Si falls out with her father.
 She even refuses to resolve the issue with him.
 Fu Rong suddenly collapses and is admitted into hospital.
-His life may be in danger..
+His life may be in danger.

-Will the three sisters in the Zheng family find true love?
-Will Zi Si get the chance to reconcile with her father?